zachwill/moment/README.md

 # Create a moment from a Unix timestamp
 moment.unix(1355875153626)

+# Create a moment from a Unix UTC timestamp
+moment.unix(1355875153626, utc=True)

 # Update your moment to the correct UTC time
 moment.date([2012, 12, 18]).local().to_date()